AresValley/Artemis-DB/static/391/description.md

-RDL is a Russian VLF station located in Krasnodar.
-It is one of the few VLF stations that changes modes during routine transmissions.
+RBU is a time code radio station located in Moscow.
+It transmits a continuous 10 kW time code on 66.66 kHz.